1. What are Cookies?

-A digital cookie is a tiny bit of plain text that a website domain (the Internet address of the entity that owns the website) downloads to a computer hard drive when that user’s browser program opens a new webpage.
+A cookie is a tiny bit of plain text that a website downloads to a computer when that user’s browser opens a new webpage.
 They are used to remember useful pieces of data from the users they encounter, acting as an invisible liaison between a domain’s owner and visitors.

-The cookie is used to identify both the user and the browser and can be left on the user’s hard drive indefinitely.
-When the user’s browser returns to that domain’s website, the cookie connects with the domain and shares with it the data it has collected or stored about that user.
+A cookie can identify both the user and the browser, and can be left on the user’s device indefinitely.
+When the user’s browser returns to that website, the cookie connects with the domain and shares with it the data it has collected or stored about that user.

 2. Cookie Functions and Risks

 Cookies can serve a wide range of purposes for a business, but the following are the main categories under which most cookies fall:

 - Essential – Essential cookies are a website’s basic form of memory, used to store the preferences selected by users on a given site.
 As the name implies, they are essential to the website’s functionality and cannot be disabled by users.
 For example, an essential cookie may be used to remember the items a user places in their online shopping cart.